 He married Anne Dias in July, 2003.
 Their wedding was held at the Palace of Versailles in France.
 They would eventually go on to have three children, all curently under the age of 10.

 When Ken filed for divorce after 11 years, he did so while Anne was on vacation with their three children.
 She reportedly had no idea a separation was imminent.
-Under the terms of their pre-nup, Anne will receive 1% of Ken's $6.5 billion net worth.
-That works out to $65 million.
-But apparently that's not enough!
+Under the terms of their pre-nup, Anne would receive 1% of Ken's then $6.5 billion net worth.
+That would have worked out to $65 million.
+But apparently, that was not enough!
 Here are a few highlights that detail why Anne Dias-Griffin apparently needs an additional $1 million a month in support:

 – $6,800 for groceries